 - Wine, beer & soft drinks with lunch and dinner onboard the ship

 - All port charges and taxes

 - All tips and gratuities (including onboard Viking Sky)

 Please note that whilst every effort will be made to adhere to the above pricing, currency fluctuations beyond our control can affect final costs.
 A booking form is to be completed by all passengers, and a non-refundable deposit of AUD $3,000 per person paid at the time of booking.
 All escorted tours are based on a minimum group size of 10 people travelling.

 Depart from your chosen Australian airport for the flight to Dubai.

 Arrive Oslo 12.30

 The Norwegian capital lies between the Oslofjord and the green hills of Oslomarka.
-On the way to our hotel we visit the Viking Ships Museum and the superb 80-acre Sculpture Park.
-The park, located in western Oslo, features 212 sculptures by Gustav Vigeland.
+On the way to our hotel we visit the superb 80-acre Sculpture Park located in western Oslo, which features 212 sculptures by Gustav Vigeland.
 Every year more than one million tourists from all over the world visit the site.